moby/moby/docs/sources/reference/run.md

 -   Name (“evil\_ptolemy”)

-The UUID identifiers come from the Docker daemon, and if you do not assign a name to the container with `-name`{.docutils .literal} then the daemon will also generate a random string name too.
+The UUID identifiers come from the Docker daemon, and if you do not assign a name to the container with `-name` then the daemon will also generate a random string name too.
 The name can become a handy way to add meaning to a container since you can use this name when defining